-Bid B.-Lumber to be (specify species and grade, such as white oak, common timbers, rough, any stage of seasoning) and to be graded in accordance with the latest rules of the National Hardwood Lumber Association and to be inspected by an inspector from the (specify name of Federal department or establishment, such as War Department).
+Bid B.-Lumber to be (specify species and grade, such as white oak, common timbers, rough, any stage of seasoning) and to be graded in accordance with the latest rules of the National Hardwood Lumber Association and to be inspected by an inspector from the \ \ \ (specify name of Federal department or establishment, such as War Department).

-The above bids comply with the requirements for hardwood lumber set forther than the complex of the c in Federal Specification no. MM-L-701 (F.S.B. no. 24), Lumber.
+The above bids comply with the requirements for hardwood lumber set forthe in Federal Specification no. MM-L-701 (F.S.B. no. 24), Lumber.